Retraining: Policy issues

 The need for greater partnership and transfer of information between institutions of higher education is essential in reducing the skills gap for old and young people alike.
 Expanded internships, returnships, and post-hiring training can help from the employers’ perspective and upgraded and more authentic technical training will help close the gap on the side of educators.
 The World Bank's 2019 World Development Report on the future of work explains that flexible learning opportunities at universities and adult learning programs that allow workers to retrain and retool are vital in order for labor markets to adjust to the future of work.

 There is some controversy surrounding the use of retraining to offset economic changes caused by free trade and automation.
 For example, most studies show that displaced factory workers in the United States on the average have lower wages after retraining to other positions when a factory is closed due to offshoring.
 A similar issue surrounds movement from technical jobs to liaison jobs due to offshore outsourcing.
 Such changes may also favor certain personality types over others, due to the changing tasks and skills required.
 Other research estimates that one academic year of such retraining at a community college increases the long-term earnings by about 8%for older males and by about 10% for older females.

 Government policy may make a difference in employability and motivation for retraining and re-entry into the workforce for older workers.
 In economies with greater regulations surrounding the hiring, termination and wages, reductions in unemployment were difficult to achieve.
 The very groups harmed by continued higher unemployment were those that the regulations sought to protect.

 Retraining is sometimes offered as part of workfare programs, which may include support for transportation, childcare, or an internship.

 Unemployment effects

 Retraining older and younger workers alike to prepare for a changing workforce has lasting impacts on workers.
 Unemployed workers are at significantly greater risk for poor physical health, greater stress, alcoholism, marital problems and even suicide.
 Among young workers, beginning their careers with extended bouts of joblessness results in lower overall earnings and more unemployment throughout their careers.

+Career cushioning

+In human resources, "career cushioning" refers to employees who discreetly upskill and network as a contingency plan in the event of job loss.

+Career cushioning may involved getting certifications, expanding professional networks, updating resumes and profiles, and discretely applying to alternative jobs.
+The proactive approach provides a sense of security during uncertain economic times.
+Employers can combat career cushioning by improving their market competitiveness.

+The term came to prominence in 2022 following the COVID-19 pandemic layoffs and stems from cushioning in dating, where partners have a backup plan and cushioning a fall.
+The hedge against unemployment has become more commonplace as job security has decreased.